Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Results and Discussion

-Kaon is the most abundantly produced strange hadron in heavy-ion collisions as it is the lightest strange particle having mass much less than the lightest baryon i.e., proton $(m_{K}<<m_{p})$.
-The strangeness (antistrangeness) content of the system is thus mostly carried by the kaons.
-Similarly, as discussed above, pions $(\pi)$ being the most abundantly produced particles in URHIC carry bulk of the entropy content of the system.
-The $K/\pi$ ratio is therefore of particular interest, as it reflects the strangeness content relative to the entropy content of the system formed in ultra-relativistic heavy-ion collisions.
-This ratio is also an indicator of the enhanced strangeness production in the highly excited thermalized system formed in the URHIC \cite{RafelskiMuller,Pal,Bass}.
-Initially, it was suggested that the enhanced $K/\pi$ ratio could potentially serve as a possible signature of QGP \cite{Adamczyk64} formation, but their precise connection to the properties of phase transition remains skeptical \cite{WangLiu}.
-Therefore, there still remains an ambiguity as to how $K/\pi$ could be regarded an unambiguous indicator of the transition between QGP and hadronic matter in heavy-ion collisions.
-It is also been suggested that a chemically equilibrated hadronic resonance gas (HRG) might exhibit strangeness comparable to or greater than that of QGP \cite{KapustaMekjian,LeeRhodesHeinz,Baym,McLarren}.
-The present calculations clearly show that in order to explain all strange (antistrange) to non-strange hadronic ratios obtained within the framework of thermal hadron resonance gas (HRG) model require a "strangeness (antistrangeness) imbalance factor", $\gamma_{s}$.
-Above $\sqrt{s_{NN}}\:\sim$ 10 GeV, the factor turns out to be less than unity ($\gamma_{s}<1$) indicating a suppression in the $K^{-}/\pi^{-}$ yield in the experiments.
+where $\lambda_{s,\overline{s}}^{mod}$ is the modified (or corrected) fugacity of strange (antistrange) hadrons.
+Above $\sqrt{s_{NN}}\:\sim$ 10 GeV, the factor $\gamma_{s}$ turns out to be less than unity (i.e., $\gamma_{s}<1$) indicating a suppression in the $K^{-}/\pi^{-}$ yield in the experiments.
 While below this energy, there is evidence of excess experimental yield compared to the theoretically obtained values, thus providing $\gamma_{s}>1$.
 This phenomenon may be interpreted as evidence of a non-equilibrium effect in the production of strangeness \cite{Gazdzicki,GazdzickiJ.Ph}.
+Our results are also consistent with works of Bugaev et al. as well as V.V.
+Sagun~\cite{Bugaev:2013sfa,Sagun:2014mka} where this factor follows a similar decreasing trend and tends to saturate at a value lower than unity at higher $\sqrt{s_{NN}}$.
+Thus in this case the strange sector doesn't represent a fully chemically equilibrated phase.
 It has also been suggested that an observably low $K^{-}/\pi^{-}$ yield above $\sqrt{s_{NN}}\sim$ 10 GeV may be a signature of QGP presence followed by a non-equilibrium effect during the QGP to HRG transition, especially in the kaonic sector \cite{Torrieri,Blume}.
 While at lower energies, where the experimental $K^{-}/\pi^{-}$ ratios are greater than the theoretical ones, it can be safely assumed that no QGP is formed and the system remains in the HRG phase.
 In such a system, a certain fraction of pions may get absorbed through the strangeness producing reactions $(\pi\pi\xrightarrow{}K\overline{K},\:\pi N\xrightarrow{}K\Lambda,\:\pi\overline{N}\xrightarrow{}\overline{K}\:\overline{\Lambda})$, while due to possible non-equilibrium effects, the backward reaction rates remain slower than the forward ones, leading to a depletion of pions and increase in the kaon population, consequently leading to an enhanced $K^{-}/\pi^{-}$ ratio.
 Thus, this ratio in URHIC may offer a more insightful perspective, especially when compared to proton-proton collisions \cite{B421,ansatztempchepot2,Jajati}.
-The present work thus also attempts to study the $K/\pi$ ratio and the effect of strangeness imbalance over a wide range of collision energy by taking into account the hard-core hadronic repulsion's.
+The present work thus also attempts to study the $K/\pi$ ratio and the effect of strangeness imbalance over a wide range of collision energy by taking into account the hard-core hadronic repulsions.
 We find that near $\sqrt{s_{NN}}$ = 10 GeV, our theoretical value of the $K^{-}/\pi^{-}$ ratio is $\sim$ 0.1, which matches quite well with experimental data.
 Hence, in this case, the strangeness imbalance factor $\gamma_{s}$ turn out to be $\sim$ 1.
 This may be due to the competing effect of a predominantly HRG type system and the beginning of the onset of deconfinement.